ariseandshinecc/AriseandShine_CC/README.md

 # AriseandShine_CC

-This repository contains django code that delivers the www.ariseandshinecc.org web application.
+This repository contains django code that delivers the <a href="https://www.ariseandshinecc.org">Arise and Shine Care Center</a> web application.

 ## Requirements